Healthdirect Free Australian health advice you can count on.

 • quit smoking

-• if you have diabetes, maintaining good control of your blood sugar levels can reduce the risk
+• if you have diabetes, maintain good control of your blood sugar levels can help reduce your risk of cataracts

 Learn more here about the development and quality assurance of healthdirect content.